-On a global scale, pulp fiber is more widely recycled then plastics.
+On a global scale, pulp fibre is more widely recycled then plastics.
 In fact, over 65% of paper and pulp is recycled annually compared to plastics (not including PET) which is less then 8% recycled annually.
-A primary reason that fibers are easier to recycle is because mixed paper can be processed, whereas mixed plastics cannot.
+Countries that either have a robust recycling system (European) or have a fibre shortage (Middle East and Far East) are averaging over 80%.

-Over 200 million tonnes of plastic stays in the environment every year, either as landfi ll or in the oceans, and it’s estimated that it will remain there for around 400 years.
+Over 200 million tonnes of plastic stays in the environment every year, either as landfill or in the oceans, and it’s estimated that it will remain there for around 400 years.